Chinese Acupuncture Treatment

 Acupuncture may benefit a wide range of disorders including the following conditions:

-- Painful and musculo-skeletal disorders including sport injuries, back pain, sciatica, frozen shoulder, tennis elbow, osteo-arthritis, sprains and injuries to soft tissue and their after effects etc.
+• Painful injuries and musculo-skeletal disorders including sports injuries, back pain, sciatica, frozen shoulder, tennis elbow, osteo-arthritis, sprains and injuries to soft tissue and their after effects etc.

-- Neurological disorders including headache & migraine, tinnitus, after effects of stroke, facial paralysis (bells palsy)
+• Neurological disorders including headaches and migraines, tinnitus, after effects of stroke, facial paralysis (bells palsy)

 Latest Acupuncture news